How to fuse polyethylene butt joints together?

 - American Canyon, California

-Ed. note-- Folks: The great majority of readers will read your posting after the links are broken, which is one reason we discourage them.
+Ed. note-- Folks: Links break quickly and the great majority of readers will probably read your posting after the links are broken, which is one reason we discourage them.
 If you post links anyway, please include the title of the article so we can find it, and summarize your thoughts.
-Tim's link broke in under a year, leaving us all with absolutely no idea what he felt we needed to know :-(
+Tim's link broke in under a year, leaving us all with no idea at all what it is that he felt we should know :-(

 December 16, 2011